Norman G. Baker: First radio station (KTNT)

+The station was deleted in June 1931.
+Among cited reasons were venomous, obscene broadcasts against the public interest.

 First hospital

 Having learned of an alleged cancer cure by Charles Ozias of Kansas City, and asserting its efficacy despite the expeditious deaths of all five of his test subjects, Baker brought the convicted medical swindler Harry Hoxsey to Muscatine and with him began promoting his own "cure."
 By April 1930, Norman Baker was operating the Baker Institute in Muscatine, and advertising the clinic on the air.
 The (very expensive) cure for cancer, and other diseases as requested, consisted of injections of a mix of common substances including corn silk, watermelon seeds, clover, water, and carbolic acid.
 Simultaneously, KTNT denounced licensed doctors as "educated fools" and "cutters" incapable of helping patients.
 Baker said MD stood for "More Dough."
 At that time, the Journal of the American Medical Association (known as JAMA) published an editorial accusing Baker of quackery.
 Baker denounced the AMA as the "Amateur Meat-cutters Association."
 The AMA's main antiquackist, Morris Fishbein, stated that "Baker has even claimed that the AMA offered him one million dollars for his cancer cure with the intent of forcing it from the market so that patients might be compelled to resort to surgery."
 In turn, Baker attacked Fishbein for being Jewish and sued JAMA for libel and defamation.

 In 1930, Baker reported that three men attacked and fired on the hospital, but police could find no evidence except that Hoxsey, Baker's associate, had fired all shots.
 In May 1930, the state of Iowa filed for an injunction against Baker, Hoxsey, and three others, for practicing medicine without a license.
-In Muscatine, Baker conducted huge Woodstock-live outside gathering with open-air "curing" of patients.
+In Muscatine, Baker conducted huge outside gathering with open-air "curing" of patients.
 These events drew tens of thousands, who were also urged to buy various Baker or Tangley products.